FabioDefilippo/fdsecurity/FDSecurityAV/README.md

 Run the FDSecurityAV software and accept the EULA.
 Click yes to download database of signatures (malware.yarac file).
 Now, FDSecurityAV run and scan every Porcesses in your Windows Machine automatically.
 You can even control Downloads folder repeatly or scan a single folder.
 Click the buttons to stop scanners when You want.

+Q: May I add custom rules?

+A: Yes!
+Use the compiler yarac64.exe in FDSecurityAV folder, download o create your rules and compile them in a single file called malware.yarac !
+Move your malware.yarac file (your compiled rules) in Rules folder, then run FDSecurityAV!
+The software will use your custom rules!

+## Sandbox:

+I have added a Sandbox to test suspicious files!